Array§

 Returns true if all elements of the

-array pass the condition.
+dataarray pass the condition.